kahngjoonkoh/kahngjoonkoh/README.md

 * Chess with Python and Tkinter
 * playlist generator with Python
 * Stock trade backtracker with Python

-* Algorithmetic Trading with Python and quantiacsToolbox
+* Algorithmetic Trading with Python and quantiacsToolbox (in progress)

 ## Arduino Projects (C++)